prolic/HumusAmqp/README.md

 Current supported drivers are: [php-amqp](https://github.com/pdezwart/php-amqp) and [PhpAmqpLib](https://github.com/php-amqplib/php-amqplib).

-Note that for php-amqp you have to compile from master branch yourself currently!
+php-amqp needs at least to be v1.8.0beta1.

 This library ships with `container-interop` factories that help you setting up everything.